Tiangong space station: Purpose and mission

 According to CMSA, which operates the space station, the purpose and mission of Tiangong is to develop and gain experience in spacecraft rendezvous technology, permanent human operations in orbit, long-term autonomous spaceflight of the space station, regenerative life support technology and autonomous cargo and fuel supply technology.
 It will also serve the platform for the next-generation orbit transportation vehicles, scientific and practical applications at large-scale in orbit, and technology for future deep space exploration.

 CMSA also encourages commercial activities led by the private sector and hopes their involvement could bring cost-effective aerospace innovations.
-Space tourism at the space station is also considered.
+Space tourism aboard the station is also being considered.

 Scientific research

-The space station will have 23 experimental racks in an enclosed, pressurized environment.
+The space station will have 23 experimental racks in an enclosed, pressurised environment.
 There will also be platforms for exposed experiments; 22 and 30 on the Wentian and Mengtian laboratory modules, respectively.
 Over 1,000 experiments are tentatively approved by CMSA, and scheduled to be conducted on the space station.

 Agriculture in microgravity was explored with cultivation of rice and Arabidopsis thaliana as sustainable food sources for long-term spaceflight.

 The programmed experiment equipment racks for the three modules as of June 2016 were: